syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 >**Note**
 * The slope values of the polynomial trendline type will depend on the polynomial order.
 The intercept, slope, and rSquaredValue are not applicable for moving average trendline type.

-## onRendererCreated
+## onRendererCreated (Series)

 Triggers when the series renderer is created.
-This callback can be used to obtain the [`ChartSeriesController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeriesController-class.html) instance, which is used to access the the public methods in the series.
-[Note: initialIsVisible property work's at initial time only.
-For dynamic update, ChartSeriesController APIs should be used]
+This callback can be used to obtain the [`ChartSeriesController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeriesController-class.html) instance, which is used to access the the public methods in the series. initialIsVisible property work's only at the load time, use series onRendererCreated callback to dynamically update this property.

 {% tabs %}
 {% highlight dart %}